 Don’t Eat Heavy Meals Right Before Bedtime

-Eating a large meal right before bed can not only aggravate acid reflux, but it can also make it harder for you to fall asleep.
+Eating a large meal right before bed can not only aggravate acid reflux, but eating before bed can also make it harder for you to fall asleep.
 The body needs time to digest, but if you immediately go to bed, the digestive process is disrupted.

 Eating two to three hours before bedtime ensures food is properly digested, so you can rest easy with less risk of experiencing acid reflux.
 However, if you need a late-night snack to curb hunger, we suggest keeping it light and sticking to fruits and veggies.